Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/directory_type_exit_start_heret/comm_structure_directory_type.md

 ---
 title: "Communication structure - directory type"
 linkTitle: "Communication structure"
 weight: 340
----This topic describes the structure for the communication area in a directory exit for C language as well as COBOL.
+--- This topic describes the structure for the communication area in a directory exit for C language as well as COBOL.

 <span id="Structure_in_C_Language"></span>